Whether you’re flying short-haul or long-haul, you need to stay hydrated while you fly.

 If you try and bring a bottle of water in your carry on bags as you pass through airport security, it will either be confiscated, and you will not be able to get it back, or you will be asked to empty its contents and will be allowed to take the empty bottle with you.

-Can You Bring Ice on a Plane?
+You Can Bring Ice on a Plane

 You can bring ice on a plane in both your checked and carry on bags.